 - Two weeks between units ensure that entire school is healthy for next unit

-PBL hybrid synchronized education calendar – 7 week PBL unit, 2 week gap between each unit
+Interdisciplinary, hybrid, and synchronized education calendar – 7 week interdisciplinary unit, 2 week gap between each unit

 - 15 students per classroom group

-- Students stay in one group for 7 weeks PBL unit
+- Students stay in one group for 7 weeks interdisciplinary unit

 - Each classroom group stays in separate classrooms when F2F